RudX2k2/csad2125ki306rudvi18/README.md

 ## Task 1
 Need to create repository with `develop` branch as main, then create branch with name `feature/develop/task1` and create `README.md` file in which will be desribed task, tachnologies ect.
 Then need to create TAG and make pull request with assigned teacher as approver.
 After aprove merge  `feature/develop/task1` into `develop`.

+## Task 2
+Need to create simple communication between client and server via UART.
+Client must send message and Host must modify it and send back to the client.
+Then need to establish CI in GiHub by creating YAML file which will build binaries and tests and upload results in artifacts.

 ## Student details

 Student number: __18__